Nikhildusa07/flowmind-ai/README.md

 Test scenarios such as:

-Invalid login
+Invalid login.

-Missing authentication
+Missing authentication.

-Invalid request input
+Invalid request input.

-Backend unavailable
+Backend unavailable.

-AI service failure
+AI service failure.

-Invalid document
+Invalid document.

-Review action failure
+Review action failure.

-Workflow execution failure
+Workflow execution failure.

 Each failure should produce a clear user-facing result and leave the application in a recoverable state.

 Security